appcelerator-archive/ti.magtek/documentation/index.md

 expiration[string]: The expiration date, in xx/xx format.
 data[object]: A blob representing the data on the magstripe of the card.

+### swipeError

+Fired when a card error is detected during the swipe.
+This event is triggered when errors are detected composing the data for the swipe event.
+You will need to analyze the full data blob for all possible errors.

 ## Usage

 See example.